Frank Calvert

-Frank Calvert (1828–1908) was an English immigrant who was a consular official in the eastern Mediterranean region and an amateur archaeologist.
+Frank Calvert (1828–1908) was an English consular official in the eastern Mediterranean region and an amateur archaeologist.
 He began exploratory excavations on the mound at Hisarlık (the site of the ancient city of Troy), seven years before the arrival of Heinrich Schliemann.

 Early life and education

 Frank Calvert was born into an English Levantine family on Malta, at that time a British naval base, in 1828.
 He was the youngest of six sons and one daughter born to James Calvert (1778–1852) and Louisa Ann Lander (1792–1867).
 His mother was the sister of Charles Alexander Lander, James' business partner.
 In social standing they were of the aristocracy.
 His father was a distant relative of the Calverts, who had founded Baltimore, Maryland, and Louisa was a direct descendant of the Campbells of Argyll (Scottish clansmen).
 Not having inherited any wealth, his parents took to the colonies, married in Ottoman Smyrna in 1815, and settled in Malta, which had changed hands from the French colonial empire to the British Empire with the Treaty of Paris (1814).
 They associated with the "privileged" social circles of Malta, but they were poor.
 Frank's father James clerked in the mail and grain offices of the Civil Service.